Toucaan/toucaan.research/posts/2019-10-19-baseline-css.md

 </div>
 <br>

-So for a rectangle that any viewport is, it is about wrong to describe the dimensions of a screen with height and width that is lying flat on a table or bed, or in some orientation or plane that is not vertical.
-I'd prefer to use the mathematical labels _length_ and _breadth_ for the rectangle instead of height and width for literature on Toucaan instead.
+In many situations we consume content while lying down on a sofa or looking down on a tablet lying flat on a table.
+Meaning, the screens are no longer restricted to displaying content along the vertical plane, and there height isn't a correct reference.

-Added bonus—we exactly know that the shorter side of the viewport is the breadth.
+\*For the literature on Toucaan I'll sometimes use the mathematical labels _length_ and _breadth_ to refer to the rectangle instead of height and width.
+Here's an added bonus of doing so—we exactly know that the shorter side is the breadth.

 <br>